hongkongkiwi/pimatic-hongkong-pollution/README.md

 # pimatic-hongkongpollution

-Hong Kong Pollution Readings and Forecasts for (Pimatic)[<https://pimatic.org>].
-This plugin uses the node.js module [onoff](https://www.github.com/hongkongkiwi/node-hongkongpollution).
+Hong Kong Pollution Readings and Forecasts for [Pimatic](https://pimatic.org).
+This plugin uses the node.js module [hongkong-pollution](https://www.github.com/hongkongkiwi/node-hongkongpollution) to grab the information.

-Data is taken from the Hong Kong Enviromental Departments Website and JSON feeds.
-In Hong Kong, pollution is a consideration as it is for many large cities.
-The reason for developing this module is so that you can have reminders to wear a polution mask or stay indoors on particularly bad days.
+Data is taken from the [Hong Kong Environmental Departments Website](http://www.aqhi.gov.hk/en.html) and [RSS feed](http://www.aqhi.gov.hk/epd/ddata/html/out/aqhirss_Eng.xml).
+In Hong Kong, pollution is a big consideration as it is for many large cities.
+The reason for developing this module is so that you can have reminders to wear a pollution mask, stay indoors or combine it with other modules in Pimatic so you can automatically turn on the indoor Air Filter.

-Personally I intend to pair it with an air filter to monitor outside pollution readings and automatically turn on/off my air filter.

 ## Plugin Configuration